 This document specifies the semantics of information object class attributes and relations visible across the reference point in a protocol and technology neutral way.
 It does not define their syntax and encoding.

-This document supports the Federated Network Information Model (FNIM) concept described in [8] in that the relevant Information Object Class (IOC)s defined in this specification are directly or indirectly inherited from those specified in the Umbrella Information Model (UIM) of [9].
+This document supports the Federated Network Information Model (FNIM) concept described in TS 32.107 [8] in that the relevant Information Object Class (IOC)s defined in this specification are directly or indirectly inherited from those specified in the Umbrella Information Model (UIM) of TS 28.620 [9].

 Note that the present document is applicable to deployment scenarios using the Service Based Management Architecture (SBMA) as defined in TS 28.533 [32].
 For deployment scenarios using the IRP framework as defined in TS 32.102 [2] the latest Rel-14 version of TS 28.622 is applicable.